jasonajack/envoy-logger/README.md

 **This is a fork of https://github.com/amykyta3/envoy-logger**

-Log your solar production locally and feed it into an InfluxDB time-series database.
+Log your solar production locally and feed it into an InfluxDB or Prometheus time-series database.

 This Python-based logging application handles the following: